ChibuikeOnuba/Sentiment-Analysis-Project/README.md

 This project relies on several Python libraries and modules to perform various tasks, including configuration management, data requests, data processing, and natural language processing (NLP).
 Below is a detailed breakdown of each dependency:

-Configparser
+- **Configparser**
   - Purpose: Used for handling configuration files.
-It allows the script to read configuration settings from secrets.ini file, which includes API keys and AWS credentials.
+It allows the script to read configuration settings from `secrets.ini` file, which includes API keys and AWS credentials.
   - Usage: Reading API keys and credentials securely from a configuration file.

-Requests
+- **Requests**
-- Enables the script to send HTTP requests.
+  - Purpose: Enables the script to send HTTP requests.
 It's essential for interacting with APIs, such as the Twitter API.
   - Usage: Fetching data from external APIs.

-Pandas
+- **Pandas**
   - Purpose: A powerful data manipulation and analysis library.
 It provides data structures like DataFrames.
   - Usage: Processing and transforming the extracted data into a structured format for analysis.

-JSON
+- **JSON**
   - Purpose: Provides methods for parsing JSON formatted data.
   - Usage: Handling JSON responses from APIs.

-Datetime
+- **Datetime**
   - Purpose: Supplies classes for manipulating dates and times.
   - Usage: Managing timestamps for logging and data processing.

-Hashlib
+- **Hashlib**
   - Purpose: Implements secure hash algorithms.
   - Usage: Creating unique hashes for tweets to avoid processing duplicates.

-Re(Regular Expressions)
+- **Re (Regular Expressions)**
   - Purpose: Provides support for regular expressions.
   - Usage: Cleaning and preprocessing text data.

-Emoji
+- **Emoji**
   - Purpose: Allows the handling of emojis in text.
   - Usage: Detecting and removing or interpreting emojis in tweets.

-Textblob
+- **Textblob**
   - Purpose: A simple NLP library built on NLTK and Pattern.
   - Usage: Lemmatization and text processing.

-NLTK (Natural Language Toolkit)
+- **NLTK (Natural Language Toolkit)**
   - Purpose: A comprehensive library for NLP.
   - Usage: Tokenizing text and removing stopwords.

-Boto3
+- **Boto3**
   - Purpose: The Amazon Web Services (AWS) SDK for Python.
 It enables Python developers to create, configure, and manage AWS services.
   - Usage: Interacting with AWS services like S3.

-OS
+- **OS**
   - Purpose: Provides a way of using operating system dependent functionality.
   - Usage: Handling file paths and environment variables.

-Botocore Exceptions
+- **Botocore Exceptions**
   - Purpose: Provides a base exception class for Boto3.
   - Usage: Handling exceptions when interacting with AWS services.

+- **Time**
+  - Purpose: Provides various time-related functions.
+  - Usage: Managing delays and handling timing for requests.

+- **Requests Exceptions**
+  - Purpose: Provides exception handling for Requests library.
+  - Usage: Handling exceptions when sending HTTP requests.

 ## File Structure